Kylar514/cyboard_tutorial/README.md

 # Cyboard Keyboard Assembly Guide

-This is a very loose guide for assembling the cyboard keyboards. check [Cyboard](https://www.cyboard.digital) for official keyboards and merch Check the [Discord](https://discord.com/invite/4hf8uEnrfj) for further support no affiliation, just a guy who built a keyboard from cyboard, and i felt like making a loose simple guide.
+- This is a loose guide hitting the major points of assembling the cyboard keyboard.
+This should get you started.
+- Check [Cyboard](https://www.cyboard.digital) for official keyboards and merch.
+- Check the [Discord](https://discord.com/invite/4hf8uEnrfj) for further support.
+- no affiliation, just a guy who built a keyboard from cyboard, and i felt like making a loose simple guide, so one might have an idea of what is involved in building one.

 ## Materials Needed